-Follow all safety codes.
+Follow all national and local safety codes.
 In the United States, follow all safety codes including the current edition National Fuel Gas Code (NFGC) NFPA No. 54/ANSIZ223.1.
-In Canada, refer to the current edition of the National Standard Canada CAN/CGA-B149.1- and .2-M91 Natural Gas and Propane Installation Codes (NSCNGPIC).
+In Canada, refer to the current edition of the National Standard Canada CAN/CGA-B149.1-and .2-M91 Natural Gas and Propane Installation Codes (NSCNGPIC).
 Wear safety glasses and work gloves.
-Have fire extinguisher available during startup and adjustment procedures and service calls.
+Have fire extinguisher available during start-up and adjustment procedures and service calls.